onionj/pybotnet/docs/tutorial_user_guide/simple_usage.md

 for run screenshot script you have two choice:

 * Run the script on all clients that are listening to Telegram bot (for now we have one!)
-* Run script on one system
+* Run script on one specific system

-for run script on all client send `/screenshot` bot if you need get screen shot on specific system you need send `[mac_addres] /screenshot` for our case: `228362405364 /screenshot`
+for run script on all client send `/screenshot`.

+bot if you need get screen shot on specific system you need send `[mac_addres] /screenshot` for our case: `228362405364 /screenshot`

-in some case like `/shell` you need to run it just for one system
+in some case like `/shell` you need to run it just for one system.